cTooshi/stardew-valley-randomizer/README.md

 * Crafting recipes and levels you learn them are in a single setting and can be separated

 ## Known Issues
-* First day issues:
-  * The first day, if you created the works in multiplayer, or you skipped the intro in single player, you will have the normal set of foragables spawn.
-It will be correct after that.
 * There are issues with bundles sometimes - when generating a new file, make sure you do so without first loading another file.
 If you have issues viewing a bundle due to this, it's fixable by editing the save file and putting more slots for the particiular bundle having the issue.
 * Fruit tree prices seem to be hard-coded, so they're vanilla.